All Episodes

 But I really wanted to get across to you two issues.

-One is she might be passing out from an obscure heart problem that they haven't found, and she might be aspirating, causing pneumonia, and she probably does have a neurological disease.
+One is she might be passing out from an obscure heart problem that they haven't found, and she might be aspirating, causing pneumonia.

-Misinformation, omissions of information.
+It's very complicated, misinformation, omissions of information.

-I mean, and that's you know, that's part and parcel of the problem with the Clintons, is they never tell you the truth.
+I mean, and that's, you know, that's part and parcel of the problem with the Clintons is they never tell you the truth.

-So we're probably not gonna know.
+So we're probably not going to know.

-There's 49 days to go until election day, and unless she has another, you know, type of collapse, probably she's gonna get a pass.
+And unless she has another, you know, type of collapse, probably she's going to get a pass.

-All right, appreciate it, Doctor.
+Appreciate it, Doctor.

 Thanks for all you do and all the lives you saved in the course of your life.

-Uh Carrie is in Texas.
+Carrie is in Texas.

 Carrie, hi, how are you?